“The Longest Night”

 But then, it happened.

-Luke saw it from the corner of his eye: Weaver spinning balletically, bringing her weapon—currently a longstaff—sharply around and down to crack against the skull of an approaching mundane.
+Luke saw it from the corner of his eye: Severin spinning balletically, bringing her weapon—currently a longstaff—sharply around and down to crack against the skull of an approaching mundane.

 Her target—she seemed to realize too late—was the crying little boy Luke had glimpsed seconds earlier.

 Severin went rigid, her stunned eyes fixed to the child as he crumpled, bloody, to the ground.